Return to TiltPlate page

 should not be more than 9 feet.
 See the customer picture submitted by KB5XE for

-the best option if you want to add a larger antenna
+the best option if you want to add an antenna above the TiltPlate.

 Q) Can I mount an antenna